MakeCycle-lab/makecycle-lab/00-main-and-peripheral-boards/main-dptoipad-lite/readme.md

 The **dptoipad-lite** is a universal mainboard designed to convert DisplayPort (DP) input into a 40-pin FPC output.
 It utilizes 0603 SMD components, making it relatively easy to solder and ideal for DIY enthusiasts.

+To check which models are supported by this mainboard, please refer to the specific device's documentation, where compatible display mainboard models are listed.

 To drive a display, the **dptoipad-lite** must be used in conjunction with an FPC ribbon cable and a model-specific display adapter.

 ### 🛠️ Setup Example (iPad 3 / A1416)